HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 }
 {% endhighlight %}

-The `url_root` attribute is very important, since it's the attribute that will make our life's easier in the moment we need to reach the `comment_replies` url.
+The `url_root` attribute is very important, since it's the attribute that will make our lives easier in the moment we need to reach the `comment_replies` url.

 After you prepare your `json` response and assuming you have a collection, it all starts with setting a url in the collection, like the following: